mijikm/llm-document-qna-app-amazon-bedrock/README.md

   - This will ingest the PDF files, convert those into vector stores, and store them under faiss_index.
   - This process may take a few minutes depending on the size of the PDF files.
 7. Once Vector Stores have been updated, you will see `Done - Vector Store Updated!`
-8. Enter a question and click on either `Claude Output` or `Llama3 Output`
+8. Enter a question and click on either `Claude Output` or `Mistral Output`
   - Simple Questions for RBA Financial Stability Review
     - "What are the key risks to Australia's financial system?"
     - "How has household debt changed recently?"